Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/_index.md

 Though you can choose, in the settings, if you prefer legibility or want the blackletter juice.
 That's another major benefit of a website that _generates_ board game material for you on the fly!

 Everything else---assets, code, rules, design, etcetera---is mine.
 The main emblem (or "coat of arms") for each pack was generated using image AI, although with a lot of manual work before and after.
 (For example, the AI doesn't seem to understand that most animals have 4 legs, not 5.)

-## Background

-This game started as a "queueing game".
-I wanted to design games you could play in a queue or waiting room.
-This meant they had to be very simple, but allow many different group sizes.
-They had to be playable without table, chairs, or much space at all.

-Kingseat was the first game to come out of this journey.
-It's not the best, as it still practically requires a table if you want to play.
-It still turned out a very good game in its own right.
-The other versions quickly followed, taking the idea in different directions or reworking it for different audiences.

-In the end, I decided to rename these "queuing games" to [Waitless Games](/waitless-games/) instead.
-And I decided to _not_ include this project, as the final 2 games are just too impractical to actually play in a queue.
-Click the link to visit the official page for Waitless Games, which has a growing number of games you _can_ play while waiting somewhere.
-(And if not, send me an email!
-I need all the feedback I can get on such experimental ideas.)